Ibil/homebrew-test2/readme.md

 brew uninstall yarn

-which yarn // lists directories where yarn is installed. should be none
+// lists directories where yarn is installed. should be none
 // if some are listed, you can check [this in order to uninstall yarn from the pc](https://stackoverflow.com/questions/42334978/how-do-i-uninstall-yarn)
+``
+which yarn
+``

 ## Naming your formulae to avoid clashes